 The third test is one of morphology, which is the study of how words are formed through processes of affixation.
 While nouns in English don’t change their form through prefixation and suffixation to indicate case, gender or number anywhere near as often as some languages, there are still some commonly used words worth memorising that indicate these features and aid in identification:

 Regarding derivational affixation, which is the process of changing words from one class to another, the two following tables demonstrate how adjectives and verbs may become nouns through simple processes of suffixation.
 By recognising suffixes such as ‘-ness’, ‘-ty’ and ‘-ant’, nouns become much easier to identify:

 Syntax, which is the study of how words are ordered, is also very useful when identifying nouns.
 Having already discussed how certain word classes more commonly collocate with nouns to create noun phrases, let’s focus next on how noun phrases may be positioned within sentences.
 Seven common sentence structures, each containing a head noun within a noun phrase, are outlined below:

 Test 5: Exceptions

 Of course, there are always exceptions in grammar that simply need to be memorised if you wish to identify nouns correctly every time.
-As has already been explored (and will be explained further in Lessons 3 and 4), there is some variation and irregularity with regards to the capitalisation, plurality and possession of nouns – as well as other noun-like words that students should watch out for, such as pronouns and gerunds.
-Because in some instances it may not be enough to use collocation, function, morphology and syntax to confidently determine whether or not a word is a noun, students should also consider learning about the many types (Lesson 3) and rules (Lesson 4) that govern the grammar of this word class.
+As has already been explored (and will be explained further in Chapters 3 and 4), there is some variation and irregularity with regards to the capitalisation, plurality and possession of nouns – as well as other noun-like words that students should watch out for, such as pronouns and gerunds.
+Because in some instances it may not be enough to use collocation, function, morphology and syntax to confidently determine whether or not a word is a noun, students should also consider learning about the many types (Chapter 3) and rules (Chapter 4) that govern the grammar of this word class.